rkuttan/DataCleaning/Codebook.md

 Every Activity that had values 1 to 6 in the original data set was transformed into corresponding descriptive names like Walking, Wlking Upstairs etc. These descriptive names were taken from activity_labels.txt

+#Variables
 Explanation of variables in the tidy dataset.
 All variables are classified into time domain variables beginning with 't' and frequency domain variables beginning with 'f'.

-Variable name: Activity
+######Variable name: Activity
-Description: Descriptive name for the activity performed for the observations.
+######Description: Descriptive name for the activity performed for the observations.
-This takes values of Walking, Walking Upstairs, Walking downstairs, Sitting, Standing, Laying.
+Allowed values for Activity are Walking, Walking Upstairs, Walking downstairs, Sitting, Standing, Laying.

 Variable name: Subject
 Description: A number to uniqely identify the subject that partcipated in the experiments.